 Many things can go wrong in the import/export process.
 There are several examples in private label seller Danny McMillan’s nightmare story about importing a shipment from China.
 Danny also covers everything he learned from the situation.

 Thankfully, there is a wealth of knowledge and experience out there to help sellers import products from China.
-For this roundup we’ve selected our best importing articles and grouped them into four sections:
+For this roundup we’ve selected our best importing articles.

 One of the most popular topics on Web Retailer is being banned from selling on Amazon.
 It’s an emotional experience.
 One seller described his state on the day he found out he was suspended as, “confused, destroyed, anger, sadness, extreme worry”.